davide-casiraghi/bootstrap-accordion-integrator/README.md

 ## Usage

-Import the scss and the js in your project.
+Import from the vendor folder of the package the SCSS and the JS.

 Then to replace all the occurrance of the accordion snippets: